Breast Lift in Palos Verdes, CA

 What Is a Breast Lift?

-Young adult women tend to have ‘perky,’ well-positioned breasts.
-After pregnancy and over time, breast sagging may occur, causing the breasts, nipples, and areolas to hang below the breast crease.
-A breast lift surgically removes excess breast skin, improves breast projection, and repositions the breasts and areolas so that they look more attractive and youthful.
+Young adult women tend to have ‘perky,’ uplifted and firm breasts.
+After pregnancy and over time, sagging may occur, causing the breasts, nipples, and areolae to hang below the breast crease (inframammary fold).
+A breast lift (mastopexy) surgically removes excess breast skin, improves breast projection, and repositions the breasts and areolae so that they look more attractive and youthful.

 During your initial consultation, Dr. Boyd will review your medical history and perform a thorough examination and analysis of your breasts to discuss the best options to achieve your goals.